 The global financial markets experienced significant disruptions in 2008.
 The recovery since then has been geographically uneven.
 New challenges have also emerged, including the escalation of the European sovereign debt crisis since 2011, the hostilities in the Ukraine, the end of quantitative easing by the U.S. Federal Reserve and the economic slowdown in the Eurozone in 2014.
 It is unclear whether these challenges will be contained and what effects they each may have.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies, including China's.
+There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economics, including China's.
 Economic conditions in China are sensitive to global economic conditions.
-Recently there have been signs that the rate of China's economic growth is declining.
 Any prolonged slowdown in China's economic development might lead to tighter credit markets, increased market volatility, sudden drops in business and customer confidence and dramatic changes in business and customer behaviors.